chriselderer/expandable-recycler-view/README.md

 This implementation includes support for header, sub header, and content views for each section in your RecyclerView.
 Sub header views can be shown and hidden at will for customizability.

-The Adapter keeps track of each section’s expansion state, which can be Minimized, Expanded, Loading, or Error Loading.
+The Adapter keeps track of each section’s expansion state (Minimized, Expanded, Loading, or Loading Error).
 Using the loading and error states, lazy loading of data for each section is easy to implement.

 ## Example 1